tfhleung/resnet/README.md

             'val': data.PokeData('val'),
             'test': data.PokeData('test')}

-The ResNet model is implmented with the resnet.py file and contains definitions for the different building blocks.
+The ResNet model is implemented with the resnet.py file and contains class definitions for the different building blocks.
 For example, the model can be instanced by the following:

     poke_detector = ResNet(in_channels = 3, num_classes = 150, block = BasicBlock, num_layers = [3, 4, 6, 3])